 Last but not least, we’ll top the arugula with a generous spoonful of the roasted butternut squash.
 I can’t think of a more delicious sandwich for the fall and winter seasons!

 Butternut Squash Tartine with Arugula and Roasted Garlic Goat Cheese

 - 1 tablespoons (15 mL) extra virgin olive oil plus more if desired

 - 4 ounces soft goat cheese room temperature

 - freshly ground black pepper

-- 1.5 ounces fresh baby arugula
+- 1½ ounces baby arugula leaves or small handful

 - 1 teaspoon balsamic vinegar

-- 4 large thin slices of grainy, dense bread (or a good quality french boule), toasted
+- 4 large slices sourdough bread toasted

-- Maldon or fleur del sel salt, for finishing
+- Maldon or flaky salt for finishing

-- In a small bowl, toss the argula with the balsamic vinegar until just lightly coated.
-Toast the bread slices in a toaster (or broiler, watching carefully).
-Allow the toasted bread to cool completely (otherwise the goat cheese will melt).
-Spread a thick layer of goat cheese onto each slice of bread.
-Top with a handful of arugula, and then a large spoonful of roasted butternut squash.
-Sprinkle the tops of each tartine with Maldon or fleur de sel salt.
+- Assemble: In a small bowl, toss the argula leaves with the balsamic vinegar and season with salt and pepper.
+Spread a thick layer of goat cheese onto each slice of toasted bread.
+Top with a handful of dressed arugula, followed by a large spoonful of roasted butternut squash.
+Sprinkle the tops of each tartine with Maldon or other flaky finishing salt.
 Serve immediately.